Tax Insight · CGT

 If your modelled tax saving from accelerating is smaller than your transaction-cost cliff, the saving is illusory.
 The reform has to bite you by more than the friction cost just to break even.

 Score yourself.
-A “yes” on Q1 plus a “yes” on either Q2 or Q3, with NO on Q4 and Q5, makes accelerating a serious candidate.
+A “yes” on Q1 plus a “yes” on Q3, with NO on Q4 and Q5, makes accelerating a candidate worth modelling.
 Anything less and the default answer is “hold.”
 Run a tie-breaker in the CGT Scenario Compare tool — it shows the full Bucket A vs Bucket B side-by-side under your actual numbers.

 Timeline — the dates that decide which rules apply